alphagov/govuk-docker/docs/troubleshooting.md

 govuk-docker-run rake db:migrate
 ```

+* Try repeating the action.
+If you got a `GdsApi::HTTPUnavailable` or `GdsApi::TimedOutException` the first time around, it could mean that Publishing API wasn't ready in time, as unfortunately there's no way for govuk-docker to know when each dependency is ready.

 * Check if one of the dependencies is the problem.

 > A common problem for dependencies is when you've previously `git pull`ed the repo, but haven't run `bundle install` or `rake db:migrate`.
 The logs for the dependency will show if this is the problem.